What is Alt Text for Images?

-Alt text is an attribution or the description of an image.
+Alt text for images - or alternative text - is the hidden text descriptor of an image and appears for the image if the page isn't loading or a screen reader software is being used.
+Screen reaader softwares aree assistive technologies that translate text verbally for the virusall impairs.
 It was created to assist the visually impaired in having an optimal user experience.
-However, alt text is also important to the health of your SEO and is an essential part of web design.
+However, image alt tags are also important to the health of your SEO and are an essential part of web design.

 You can improve your site’s visibility for the visually impaired users that come to your site.
 Alt text is used by screen-readers, programs used by the visually impaired, in order to give these users a good user experience as well.
 Becoming ADA-compliant and making your site accessible to users with disabilities will be valuable to your site and your brand to increase target audience, improve your SEO, and avoid penalties.

 You can help your pages and images rank by making sure your images are fully optimized, including alt text.
 Google says, “by adding more context around images, results can become much more useful, which can lead to higher quality traffic to your site.”

 What’s the SEO value of image alt tags?